jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/how-to-migrate-from-bing-speech.md

 ---
 title: Migrate from Bing Speech to Speech service
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: Learn how to migrate from an existing Bing Speech subscription to the Speech service from Azure Cognitive Services.
+description: Learn how to migrate from an existing Bing Speech subscription to the Speech service from Azure Cognitive Research Technologies.
 services: cognitive-services
 author: wsturman
 manager: nitinme